moovweb/gpkg/README.md

 #gpkg

-gpkg is the package manager for gvm.
+gpkg is the package manager for http://github.com/moovweb/gvm.